Release date of the TV series Picard Star Trek | Action, cast, trailer - Mash Viral

 Santiago Cabrera and Michelle Hurd (Getty)

-In addition to the returning Stewart, Merlin, the Musketeers and Heroes, Santiago Cabrera and Michelle Hurd (Marvel’s daredevil, blind spot) were added as regular guests alongside the newcomer Evan Evagora (who plays Romulan Elnor).
+In addition to the returning Stewart, Merlin, the musketeers and heroes with Santiago Cabrera and Michelle Hurd (Marvel’s daredevil, blind spot) were added as regular guests next to the newcomer Evan Evagora (who plays Romulan Elnor).

-Cabrera will be the pilot of Picard’s ship, who is also a “skillful thief” named Cristobal “Chris” Rios, while Hurd, intelligence officer Raffi, is a musician with strong memory and drug addiction problems.
+Cabrera will be the pilot of Picard’s ship, who is also a “nifty thief” named Cristobal “Chris” Rios, while Hurd, intelligence officer Raffi, is a musician with strong memory and drug addiction problems.

 Fans can expect a big role from Hamilton’s Isa Briones, who plays Dahj, a key figure in the series’ second trailer.
 At first glance, she asks Picard for help and says: “Everything in me says that I’m safe with you.”